-After the gathering of evidence has been completed, but prior to completion of the investigative report, the Investigator will provide to each party and party's advisor, if any, any evidence obtained as part of the investigation that is directly related to the allegations raised in the formal complaint, including the evidence upon which the University does not intend to rely in reaching a determination regarding responsibility and inculpatory or exculpatory evidence (whether obtained from a party or other source), so that each party can meaningfully respond to the evidence prior to the conclusion of the investigation.
+After the gathering of evidence has been completed, but prior to completion of the investigative report, the Investigator will provide to each party any evidence obtained as part of the investigation that is directly related to the allegations raised in the formal complaint, including the evidence upon which the University does not intend to rely in reaching a determination regarding responsibility and inculpatory or exculpatory evidence (whether obtained from a party or other source), so that each party can meaningfully respond to the evidence prior to the conclusion of the investigation.
 The evidence will be provided in an electronic format or a hard copy.
 The parties will have 10 days to submit a written response to the evidence, which will be considered by the Investigator prior to completion of the investigative report.
 The evidence will be made available for the parties to use at the hearing to determine responsibility.
 The release of evidence does not create any new exception to any recognized legal privilege, and confidential communications made by the parties to attorneys, psychotherapists, and clergy will not be collected by the Investigator or released to either party even if inadvertently provided to the investigator by a party who is not the privilege holder.
 Determinations on whether or not a particular communication is privileged will be determined by the University General Counsel or designee.
+The names and personally identifying information of any student who is not either a Complainant or Respondent to the Formal Complaint will be redacted from the report and any information provided to the parties.